Times Spent Outdoors: Priceless!

 Act Fast To Comment On Shooting Areas In Arizona

 The U.S. Department of the Interior's Bureau of Land Management (BLM) announced last month that they are accepting public comments on a proposed shooting sports pilot project on public lands within the Arizona State Office's Phoenix District.
-The pilot, being conducted in cooperation with the Arizona Game and Fish Department, will evaluate a variety of active management options to enhance access and safety.
+The pilot, being conducted in cooperation with the Arizona Game And Fish Department, will evaluate a variety of active management options to enhance access and safety.

 Under the proposed pilot, consistent with Secretary's Order 3356 and the John D. Dingell Jr. Conservation, Management, and Recreation Act, the BLM has identified four recreational shooting "microsites" located on BLM-managed public lands in Maricopa and Pinal Counties near Phoenix.
 The proposed pilot microsites would offer shooting-sports enthusiasts enhanced access and safety through varying levels of potential site development, such as firing lines, backstops, side berms, concrete pads and/or restrooms.